shrayesramesh/writings/networkdefense.md

 All of this human-driven diversity in network use sits on top of the way the internet itself is technically structured to be an open, heterogeneous ecosystem of different protocols and policies.
 When compared to other Big Data domains involving financial transactions or health records, the internet is an order of magnitude more complex in terms of the nuance of what generates the logs that make it into the SIEM.

-* therefore, exploratory analysis is still important
+The consequence of the heterogeneity of cyber data is the importance of the **role of human operators that understand the terrain of their network.** The analogy to policing is, while automated traffic cameras can address simple traffic violations like speeding and running a red light, there needs to be officers embedded in the neighborhood to protect against more complicated violations requiring human understanding of context.

-* insert stuff here about end-user tools that display aggregate distributions. importance of histograms over simple statistics like mean and median
+We have found that end-user tools that display aggregate distributions are highly underrated.

+. importance of histograms over simple statistics like mean and median
 * can find clusters without actually running clustering algorithms
 * lead into unsupervised automation